 What Does a Security Analyst Do?

-Security analysts also take part in creating an organization’s disaster recovery plan for the company to follow in an emergency.
-That often includes planning how data is stored and backed up as well as how the organization can restore its network to proper function after a disaster or emergency.
+Security analysts may also create an organization’s disaster recovery plan for the company to follow in an emergency.
+That often includes planning how data is stored and backed up and how the organization can restore its network to proper function after a disaster or emergency.